RupeshKumar4511/Web-Designing-and-Development/README.md

 console.log(evenNumbers); // Output: [10, 20, 30]

 /*
-reduce method: It returns a single value.It is used when we want a single value from an array like sum,average,maximum,minimum.
+reduce method: It returns a single value.
+It is used when we want a single value from an array like sum,average,maximum,minimum.
 */
+// const output = arr.reduce((accumulator,currentValue,index,arr) =>{
+        return accumulator + currentValue;},initial_value);

+Here intial values denotes that accomulator starts with intial value and first current value will be first element;

-const output = arr.reduce((result,currentValue) =>{
+const output = arr.reduce((accumulator,currentValue) =>{
-        return result + currentValue;
+        return accumulator + currentValue;
 });
+// here first time the value of accomulator is first element of array.

-// here result is previous element.
+// here accumulator is previous result.
+// first time currentvalue will be first  element of array.

 // arr.sort()